sajosam/k8s-basics-hackathon-part-2/README.md

 	```

-9. Explain your observations from 6,7
+8. Explain your observations from steps 6,7

 	```
 	<Type observation here>